RagedUnicorn/wow-classic-gearmenu/README.md

 ![](/docs/gm_options_lock_window.gif)

+### Fastpress Support

+Enable whether an item in a Gearslot should be used when the player pressed down(keydown) or only after the key was released(keyup).

 ### Filter Items by Quality

 Not interested to see items with a quality level below a certain level?
 Filter them out and only items that meet your set level will be considered to be displayed in GearMenu.